A Rich Keto Cauliflower Tomato Soup That Is Filling And Inexpensive To Prepare

 - 2 spring onions chopped (topping)

-- Parmigiano Regianno (topping)
+- Parmigiano Reggiano (topping)

-- In a large soup pot add your butter, garlic and onions and saute until golden.
+- In a large soup pot add your butter, garlic, and onions and saute until golden.

 - With a hand blender puree the soup until smooth and rich looking